Alexon Group

-Alexon Group plc was an clothing retailer, based in Luton, England.
+Alexon Group plc was a clothing retailer, based in Luton, England.
 The company was listed on the London Stock Exchange (symbol AXN).
-It was an constituent of the FTSE Fledgling Index.
+It was a constituent of the FTSE Fledgling Index.

+Overview

 The group owned eight brands, which are available in more than 990 outlets around the United Kingdom and Europe, as well as online.
-These brands serve specific segments of the market, offering co ordinated fashion ranges to women, whom appreciate classical styling and quality.
-Ruth Henderson was CEO of Alexon, at the time the only women to head a major public listed company in the UK.
+These brands served specific segments of the market, offering co ordinated fashion ranges to women who appreciate classical styling and quality.
+Ruth Henderson was CEO of Alexon, at the time the only woman to head a major public listed company in the UK.